mabecth/Eventify/README.md

-# DAT255
+# Eventify
-Android based app from the course DAT255 - Software Engineering
+Android based app from the course DAT255 - Software Engineering.

+##Vision
+Our vision with Eventify revolves around integrating refugees into the swedish society and culture as well as improving their proficiency in the swedish language.
+Eventify is built upon the idea that social events are a great way to achive both of these goals.
+Eventify is an attempt to make an app of this category usable by everyone.
+The focus has been on developing an easy to use graphical user interface and minimizing the requirement of proficiency in the english language.

 ## Contributors
 * Marcus Bertilsson